|

 pay for his chosen attitude.

-NMT: Have you read any works published in
+you read any works published in Vietnam?

-Vietnam?
-Can you give us your general
+Can you give us your general impression?

-NTV: Before 1975, during my student years and later,
+NTV: Before 1975, during my student years and

-North, including books on literature.
+the North, including books on literature.

 Honestly speaking, to a certain extent, the North Vietnamese produced